adaltas/katacoda-scenarios/docker/docker-basics/step2.md

+## Step 2 - Run and manage containers

 1. Run the Redis database container using `docker run -d redis`

   What does the `-d` option?
 Try to run the same container without this option (press `Ctrl + C` to terminate the blocking process).